chfanghr/calculator/README.md

 To achieve this, I implemented an engine which compiles math expressions to **VM bytecode** so that the expressions can be evaluated in VM effectively. <br>

-Note That although this library is a cpp library, it provides **untested** C-APIs.
+Note That although this library is written in cpp, it provides **untested** C-APIs.
 Just have a try :P.

 ## Features: Support standard functions, operators, and constants
 `calculator` supports all the standard stuff, and I'm definitely adding more later (also feel free to fork and add